 Hey wonderful you !! : D

-Since we have changed last name, Miska and I fixed a new passport last week, we are not going to travel anywhere now but it's nice to get everything ready at once.
+Since we have changed last name, Miska and I fixed a new passport last week.

 So here are my best tips that you can keep in mind when you put on make-up for all types of black and white images, but above all make-up for passports, driving licenses or other ID documents.

 Hope the tips are helpful! :)

 The passport picture turned out pretty good actually.
 Much better than mine before anyway!
 For the driver's license, you can send in your own picture and then I sent in this particular picture and it was approved.
 So exactly like this I actually look at my driver's license! :)

 The degree of coverage and the brows (which are already made in the picture) I do as usual - but what I think extra about is to neutralize redness and blemishes a little extra.
 Red is often darker than your own skin tone, which can look like a stain on black and white images.

 I use glo Skin Beauty Redness Relief Powder (adlink) and apply it with a small and soft brush for more precision (Nanshy Eye Crease Brush) because I only apply the powder on selected areas, not the whole face.
 I am mostly red around the nose and on blemishes.

 Before the contouring, I sweep on a little discreet bronzer, almost all over the face but mostly on the sides (not the middle of the nose, the highest point on the cheekbones and chin).